CV examples

 How to write a student CV with no experience

 If you have little to no work experience, change the primary focus of your CV to education by utilising a skills-based CV format.
 Alternatively, consider creating an additional experience section with part-time or voluntary work experience where you can just elaborate on the role, company/organisation, and date with months excluded.
 A strategic CV aims to help you land more interviews where you can elaborate within the job interview itself.
-See below CV examples for students with no experience.

 Examples of additional experience: